 The Calgary Stampede is in full swing here in Southern Alberta and for anyone that lives here or has visited the city during this week, you know it’s a crazy time of year.
 It’s known as the largest outdoor show on Earth, and people come from all over the world come to see our fair city transform into olden day Western town, in the spirit of honoring our heritage and celebrating our vibrant community.

 Truthfully, I have a love/hate relationship with the week.
-Some years, I’m all about cowgirl outfits and soaking up as much of the atmosphere as possible, from the chuck wagon races to midway fare and late night line dancing.
-Other years, I get the heck out of dodge and avoid it all together!
+Some years, I’m all about cowgirl outfits and soaking up as much of the atmosphere as possible, from the chuckwagon races to midway fare and late-night line dancing.
+Other years, I get the heck out of dodge and avoid it altogether!

 This year is a bit of a mix.
-Invitations to a few different events, have me taking in some of the festivities, while still trying to get some work done 😉 With the ye-haw spirit in the city, I thought I would pull together some of my favourite elements of Farmhouse Style.
-An esthetic that just doesn’t seem to be loosing any steam.
+Invitations to a few different events, have me taking in some of the festivities, while still trying to get some work done 😉 With the yee-haw spirit in the city, I thought I would pull together some of my favorite elements of Farmhouse Style.
+An aesthetic that just doesn’t seem to be losing any steam.

 Definitely a rustic touch, I can’t help but love the functionality of a barn door.
 Easy separation of spaces without worrying about door swings and clearance.
 They also create an amazing architectural feature.